Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Full momentum gap equation

 If at some $\boldsymbol{k}$ there is no surface state, $\chi_{\boldsymbol{k}}$ is undefined.
 We assume all states that are not surface states are completely decoupled from the gap close to the FS.
 We find that this holds for both phonon-mediated and Coulomb interactions to a very good approximation.
 The decoupling is due to the spatial separation of the electronic states, giving negligible overlap of their eigenstates.
 So, assuming surface superconductivity dominates, $\Delta_{\boldsymbol{k}} = 0$ at momenta where there is no surface state.
 Hence, those $\boldsymbol{k}$ where there is no surface state should be excluded from the sum in the gap equation, without changing any weights.

-We first look at the results with the same parameters as Ref.~\cite{Maeland2025Jun}, where the bottom surface dominates the superconductivity.
-The surface state bandwidth is $W \approx 0.35t$ and $\omega_D \approx 0.020t$.
+We first consider a case with large surface state bandwidth compared to the maximum phonon energy, as shown in Fig.~\ref{fig:bands9}.
+Specifically, the surface state bandwidth is $W \approx 0.35t$ and $\omega_D \approx 0.020t$.
 Then, the phonon-mediated interaction is only active in a small momentum region close to the FS shown by red in Fig.~\ref{fig:fullgapPRB}(a).
-We find that the gapped $p_x+ip_y$-wave pairing survives strong Coulomb repulsion when $\omega_D \ll W$.
+We find that the gapped $p_x+\mathrm{i}p_y$-wave pairing predicted from phonons alone, survives Coulomb repulsion when $\omega_D \ll W$.
 Note from the real and imaginary parts in Figs.~\ref{fig:fullgapPRB}(b) and \ref{fig:fullgapPRB}(c) how, to a simplest approximation, the gap outside the region $|\epsilon_{\boldsymbol{k}}| < \omega_D$ is the negative of the gap inside that region.
-However, outside $|\epsilon_{\boldsymbol{k}}| < \omega_D$ it appears the largest gap happens along the lines $\boldsymbol{\Gamma}\boldsymbol{M}$, i.e. corresponding to the direction of the center of the Fermi arc.
-As shown in Fig.~\ref{fig:fullgapPRB}(e), the suppression in the center of the Fermi arc for the gap on the FS is enhanced compared to the zero Coulomb case in Fig.~3 of Ref.~\cite{Maeland2025Jun}.
-At the same time, $T_c$ is decreased by the Coulomb repulsion.
-With zero Coulomb repulsion and otherwise same parameters as Fig.~\ref{fig:fullgapPRB}, an FS averaged gap equation gives $\lambda \approx 0.445$ and $T_c \approx 28.6$~K. In total this amounts to only quantitative changes from Coulomb repulsion, as expected from Morel-Anderson physics \cite{Bogoliubov1958, Morel1962Anderson}.
+The BCS estimate of $T_c$ is decreased by the Coulomb repulsion.
+With zero Coulomb repulsion and otherwise same parameters as Fig.~\ref{fig:fullgapPRB}, an FS averaged gap equation gives $\lambda \approx 0.311$ and $T_c \approx 10.8$~K. This amounts to only quantitative changes from Coulomb repulsion, as expected from Morel-Anderson physics \cite{Bogoliubov1958, Morel1962Anderson}.

 For Figs.~\ref{fig:fullgapPRB}(e), \ref{fig:fullgapPRB}(f), and \ref{fig:fullgapPRB}(g) we find the gap from the results in Figs.~\ref{fig:fullgapPRB}(b), \ref{fig:fullgapPRB}(c), and \ref{fig:fullgapPRB}(d) along specified lines.
 These lines do not correspond exactly to the points in the adaptive quadrature.
 Hence, to make the curves smoother we take an average of several points that are close to the wanted point.
 The average is weighted by the inverse distance between each point on the desired line and the chosen points from the adaptive quadrature.